The University of Chicago

 Co-editor (with Laura J. Mitchell and James B. Given), Worlds Together, Worlds Apart: A Companion Reader.
 New York: W.W.
 Norton, 2011.

 La Force de L’Empire: Révolution industrielle et écologie, ou pourquoi l’angleterre a fait mieux que la Chine.
-(Edited, with an introduction, by Philippe Minard.
-The book collects various pieces of my work previously published in English, with some previously unpublished material added in Chapter II.)
+(Edited, with an introduction, by Philippe Minard.)
 Alfortville: Éditions ère, 2009.

 Editor, The Pacific in the Age of Early Industrialization.
 Ashgate Publishing, 2009.